Capital-Economics-IT/ce_api_examples/content_api/python/README.md

-# Capital Economics - Data API Python snippet
+# Capital Economics - Content API Python snippet

 (c) 2026 Capital Economics Ltd.

 ## Introduction

-This sample Python script [data_api_example.py](./data_api_example.py) demonstrates a simple query to both the data & metadata endpoints of the API.
+This sample Python script [content_api_example.py](./content_api_example.py) demonstrates a simple query to the endpoint of the API.

 The returned data, in JSON format, would then be consumed by your own custom applications.